 These are our 5 best things to do on your layover in El Salvador, to give you a flavour of what you can expect, and why you should also consider it, instead of waiting around for hours at the airport.

 After trekking the Rinjani volcano in Indonesia, we were ready to conquer another one.
 The Boqueron volcano dominates the skyline of San Salvador – the capital city of El Salvador.
-It’s located in the Boqueron National Park at an altitude of 6,210 feet (1,892m), around 40 minutes’ drive from San Salvador downtown.
-The Boqueron is also called Quetzaltebec, named after the quetzal, which is the country’s national bird.
+It's located in the Boqueron National Park at an altitude of 6,210 feet (1,892m), around 40 minutes’ drive from San Salvador downtown.
+The Boqueron is also called Quetzaltebec, named after the quetzal bird.

 We hiked around the volcano crater in the Boqueron National Park, which has several viewpoints both into the crater below and also over San Salvador.
 The hike took around 1 hour, but you can also descend down to the volcano crater if you have time.